 The “setup” for charging a battery

-With the acid added to the battery it started heating up.
+With the acid added to the battery, it started heating up.
 That is normal, so don’t worry about it.
-One “should” let it set for a couple of hours to cool off before starting the charge.
-In this case it was late evening and I wanted it to charge overnight and be ready for use in the morning.
+One “should” let it sit for a couple of hours to cool off before starting the charge.
+In this case, it was late evening, and I wanted it to charge overnight and be ready for use in the morning.
 I decided to start charging it at that time.
 Charging also heats up a battery.
 If I had started the charge at the usual 10% of the amp hour rating of 12 amps, my charge of 1.2 amps “could” have added enough heat to make it hotter than desired.
-Put your hand on a battery that has been filled for 10-15 minutes, it is quite hot.
+Put your hand on a battery that has been filled for 10-15 minutes, and it will be quite hot.
 You don’t ever want your charging to make it that hot.
 Now is where the Variac comes in.
 I am using the homemade one shown above.
 I just adjusted the Variac to provide the charger with just enough voltage to give me the desired charge current.
 I decided to charge it at about 1/2 amp.
 That is a really low trickle, but enough to charge it up.
 It is far better to charge a battery slowly than at a fast rate.

 Batteries are dangerous

 If you charge the battery at too high (the original 10%) rate, the battery can overheat.
 The heat can warp the plates.
 The warping can cause them to break or short out.
 The gas, in the case, is oxygen and hydrogen, or the two parts of water.
 They are in the perfect ratio to ignite.
 They are contained in the case, and we call that a “bomb.”